biocore/empress/README.md

 # Empress
 Empress is an interactive tree visualization tool.
-You need to provide three files in order to run it, the tree file (we only support newick currently), the internal node metadata file and the lead node metadata file.
+You need to provide three files in order to run it, the tree file (we only support newick currently), the internal node metadata file and the leaf node metadata file.

 # Installation
 Please install the following packages in order to run Empress